 Procedure for Handling Complaints

-Complaints filed with the Commission are referred to counsel, who initially reviews each complaint and either refers the matter to an investigator for examination, asks the respondent judge for a response, or sends it directly to the members of the Commission for study prior to consideration at the next meeting.
-Complaints referred directly to the Commission for consideration may be dismissed for lack of probable cause, ordered sent to the judge for a reply or referred to an investigator.
+Complaints filed with the Commission are referred to counsel, who investigates the matter, asks the respondent judge for a response, or sends it directly to the members of the Commission for study prior to consideration at the next meeting.
+Complaints that directly go to the Commission for consideration may be dismissed for lack of probable cause, ordered sent to the judge for a reply or referred to an investigation.

 A judge shall be notified in writing of the nature of the complaint.
 The judge has 10 days after the date of the notice to file a written response.
 All decisions on whether probable cause exists to refer the complaint to the Judicial Hearing Board and all decisions to dismiss complaints are made at meetings with a majority of the members in attendance.
 Parties are contacted about the action of the Commission after a decision has been made on a complaint.